sportngin/sync_client/README.md

 # SyncClient

-This gem simplifies syncing data between services by using a resque and a message queue for guaranteed delivery and eventual consistency of data.
+This gem simplifies syncing data between services by using a resque queue and a message queue for guaranteed delivery and eventual consistency of data.

 ## Installation